 My Objectives with My Favourite Escapes?

-My main goal is to share my favourite experiences with people, to hopefully inspire you to visit the places I love and to receive inspirations from other travellers!
-I am very excited about this!
+My primary goal is to share my favourite experiences with people, to hopefully inspire you to visit the places I love and to receive inspirations from other travellers!
+I am very excited about this.

 I sometimes hear that I am lucky to travel that much – which is right.
-But, actually, I am most of the time not luckier than the person making this comment.
+But I am most of the time not more fortunate than the person making this comment.
 With this blog, I’d also like to make people realise that travelling does not require a loan and long-term holidays.
 It is not necessary to quit our job, our home or our family to have exciting trips, and some of the best destinations are on your doorstep!
-I want you to go on a trip to explore your own backyards after reading one of my posts :)
+I want you to go on a trip to explore your backyards after reading one of my posts :)

 Who Am I?

-For the last 10 years, I have been a part-time traveller.
+For the last ten years, I have been a part-time traveller.

 I have a full-time job, and I try to travel as much as I can during my free time (weekends and holidays).